mikef-nl/azure-batch-rendering/plugins/blender/README.md

 # Azure Batch Rendering
 BatchLabs plugin for Blender.
-This plugin allows you to use BatchLabs and the Azure Batch Rendering Service to render your scenes in the cloud.
+This plugin allows you to use BatchExplorer and the Azure Batch Rendering Service to render your scenes in the cloud.

-## BatchLabs
+## BatchExplorer
-BatchLabs is a tool to manage your Azure Batch accounts.
+BatchExplorer is a tool to manage your Azure Batch accounts.
 The goal is to implement a great user experience that will help you debug, monitor and manage your pools, jobs and tasks.
 It also includes new features such as `Job and Pool Templates` with the aim to improve your Batch experience.
-BatchLabs is updated monthly with new features and bug fixes.
-You can download it for Windows, Mac OS, and Linux from the [BatchLabs website](https://azure.github.io/BatchLabs/).
+BatchExplorer is updated monthly with new features and bug fixes.
+You can download it for Windows, Mac OS, and Linux from the [BatchExplorer website](https://azure.github.io/BatchExplorer/).

 ![](../images/blender/labs.png)

 ## Installing the plugin
 These steps will outline how to install and use the Blender plugin.

-#### 1. Install BatchLabs
+#### 1. Install BatchExplorer
-Install the latest version of BatchLabs from the [BatchLabs website](https://azure.github.io/BatchLabs/).
+Install the latest version of BatchExplorer from the [BatchExplorer website](https://azure.github.io/BatchExplorer/).
 This is the tool that will do the majority of the work to get your Blender scenes rendering in the cloud.

 #### 2.1 Install the Blender plugin